 What tips do you have for keeping plants safe in winter?

 Much like preparing them for the colder months, it is advised that minimising their exposure to high winds is encouraged.
 Imagine it as though you’re stuck out in a high wind area with not much shelter or protection....not fun unfortunately, especially when they can’t defend themselves, they’re relying on you to do that for them.
 Keep taller and more delicate plants that little bit more secure that in the case of high winds that can be quite damaging, your babies aren’t falling from a great height and being damaged.
 Remember, they can’t stop themselves from falling.
 If you notice that something is a little bit off with a particular type of plant, don’t be alarmed, it’s common to see a few changes occur with plants when it gets colder, especially if your plant is quite new and is experiencing their first winter in the garden!
 If you find your concerns aren’t easing, a simple visit down to your local garden centre for some friendly advice is never discouraged!

 Are there any products you swear by to help protect plants in the cooler months?

 1. Avoid feeding & watering on a ‘need-to’ basis.
-Most things that are encouraged in the warmer parts of the year for plants isn’t as necessary in winter as your plant is basically asleep.
-Think of like as a beautiful, decadent 5 course meal being served to you whilst you’re in a deep sleep – a fantastic thought but unfortunately it would just go to waste.
+Most things that are encouraged in the warmer parts of the year for plants aren’t as necessary in winter as your plant is basically asleep.
+Think of like as a beautiful, decadent 5-course meal being served to you whilst you’re in a deep sleep – a fantastic thought but unfortunately it would just go to waste.